 Stock-Based Incentive Plan.
 Long term equity incentive awards may be granted to executive officers pursuant to the NI Holdings, Inc. 2017 Stock and Incentive Plan, which was approved at the 2017 Annual Meeting of Shareholders.
-The Board of Directors granted RSUs to our named executive officers on December 1, 2017.
-These awards vest 20% annually starting March 1, 2018.
+The aggregate target number of equity incentive shares awarded to named executive officers was 81,100 shares and 91,800 shares in 2018 and 2019, respectively, allocated 40% to RSUs and 60% to PSUs.

+RSU awards vest 20% annually.
 Dividend equivalents on RSUs are accrued during the vesting period and paid in cash at the end of the vesting period, but are subject to forfeiture until the underlying shares become vested.
 Participants do not have voting rights with respect to RSUs.
-Beginning in 2018, grant dates for executive equity incentive awards will move to March each year.